enforcing a divorce settlement agreement in CA

 - Make sure you get a new court order any time you and the other party decide to make any significant changes to your agreement, so it remains legal and enforceable by law.

 If you find that the other party in your settlement agreement is not holding up their side of the bargain, we highly encourage you to hire a family lawyer.
 An attorney can help you to report the issue to your local police department and file an action for contempt with the court.
 Filing a contempt action with the court is extremely complicated, as you are responsible for proving that the other party in your agreement willfully disobeyed the court order.
 Our experienced family attorneys can help guide you through the process and fight to uphold your agreement.

 Giving You a Better Chance at Success in Settlement Agreement Cases

 The Law Office of George Gedulin has an experienced family law team in San Diego backed by extensive dedicated experience.
 We will fight to protect your best interests.
 We have extensive experience and know the courts extremely well.
 He knows how to act swiftly and effectively.
 Having our top-rated team on your side can significantly increase your chances of success.

-To have an experienced family attorney help you enforce your settlement agreement, contact the Law Office of George Gedulin at (858) 281-4605.
+To have an experienced San Diego settlement lawyer help you enforce your divorce settlement agreement, contact the Law Office of George Gedulin at (858) 281-4605.